 The COVID-19 challenge

-The COVID-19 outbreak has created some complications for the UK’s military-industrial base according to Defence Secretary Ben Wallace.
+The COVID-19 outbreak has created some complications for the country’s military-industrial base according to Defence Secretary Ben Wallace.
 The Ministry of Defence (MoD) is already in the red by US$3.72 to US$16 billion.
 Post the CCP coronavirus, the ministry will have to decide on a procurement roadmap in a way that does not push its finances into deeper negative territory.
 Re-profiling of various equipment programs will be necessary.

 However, this is going to be difficult since most programs are interdependent.
 For instance, research on stealth technology might overlap with research focused on radar and jets.
 To shut down one program will greatly affect others as well.
 As such, cash allocations for various programs will be a nightmare.
 Meanwhile, the MoD has approved US$328 million for the country’s Cyber Vulnerability Investigations (CVI) program aimed at identifying and combating cyber risks.